weaverdgb/weaver-sdk-js/Changelist.md

 # Changelist

 ## Develop
-- changed model class comparison to evaluate against constructor name, instead of doing object comparison between the two constructors (wasn't otherwise able to use multiple references to the same model)
+- Changed model class comparison to evaluate against constructor name, instead of doing object comparison between the two constructors (wasn't otherwise able to use multiple references to the same model).
+- Add the relation('link').only(to) call.

 ## 9.1.0
 - Add wpath support with initial two filters.